 Article continues below…

-As with the M48 an unusually deep central deck bridges the gap between both hulls, allowing for a full-beam owner’s suite forward and up to four more ensuite guest cabins.
+As with the M48 an unusually deep central deck bridges the gap between both hulls, allowing for a full-beam owner’s suite.
 This central deck is 10in higher than the M48’s, which should allow it to ride over 3ft waves without impacting them.

-We expect it to cost around €5m when the new Prestige M8 makes its debut at the 2023 Cannes Yachting Festival in September.
+We expect the Prestige M8 to cost around €5m when it makes its debut at the 2023 Cannes Yachting Festival in September.

 Prestige M8 specifications